Professional Writer and Editor | Bullfrog Power green champion

 Grand Bend, a Southern Ontario resort town, rests against the beaches of Lake Huron and draws thousands of vacationers every summer.
 It is the place that Bullfrog Power customer Pat Morden and her husband have made their home.
-Pat runs a boutique corporate communications consulting and writing service – Morden Communications – with a focus in the healthcare and education sectors.
+Pat runs a boutique corporate communications consulting and writing service with a focus in the healthcare and education sectors and is Executive Director of the Sunset Community Foundation.
 Pat recently spoke to Bullfrog about how her experience as a professional communicator and move to Lake Huron have led to a newfound perspective on their environment and her community.

-“We lived in London, Ontario, for many years, and about seven years ago we moved up to Grand Bend.
-The biggest difference for us is that the natural world is no longer something that we visit on the weekend.
+“We lived in London, Ontario, for many years, and about 20 years ago we moved up to Grand Bend.
 Our community is in a beautiful natural environment, next to a Provincial Park and the wonderful Oak Savannas.
 Lake Huron is at our doorstep.”

 “Once you’ve become aware of the importance of climate change and green energy, it becomes easier to find ways to take action.
 That definitely happened to us with respect to our community involvement.
-I joined the board of the Grand Bend Community Foundation and do the communications for the environmental committee.
-Through this organization, I was able to help start environmental activities in the community.”
+My husband and I helped organize the Lakeshore Eco-Network, an environmental organization with the mission of planting trees to fight climate change.”

 For Pat, these events and activities are more than a way for like-minded people to take action for the environment.
 They are part of the network of grassroots organizations all over Canada.
 And the word is getting out that individual action matters.
 By working to change attitudes and promoting the idea that individuals can positively impact their communities and local environment, says Pat, we all become part of the bigger fight against climate change.

 “I used to think that endlessly talking about awareness and small changes wasn’t going to change anything.
-Now, I feel that even the smallest acts a person can do—say by coming out to our festival—can be beneficial.
+Now, I feel that even the smallest acts can be beneficial.
 Even an incremental shift in the way a person thinks should be thought of as real progress.
-It might lead to them doing more.
-This is important, because when you get into the habit of taking action for the environment, it becomes a way of life.
+When you get into the habit of acting for the environment, it becomes a way of life.
 I want people to start thinking: ‘maybe there is something that I can do.'”

 “One of the easiest and most meaningful things that you can do for the environment is to sign on with Bullfrog Power.
 No one should think of it as a cost.
 It is a way of motivating conservation.
-When we signed on, we felt that our goal should be to conserve enough power so as to offset the price.
-We are now very close to that goal.
-People will be amazed once they have signed on because it is such a simple and positive thing that you can do and it is not a great sacrifice.
+When we signed on, we felt that our goal should be to conserve enough power so as to offset the price, and we’ve achieved that.
+People will be amazed once they have signed on because it is such a simple and positive thing that you can do.
 It’s been a great discovery for us.”